gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 *The horn blared again.
 Something with rotors roared by overhead.
-Another canister of dizzysmoke hit the cobblestones, forcing the militia backward as the bots made their escape.*
+Another canister of dizzysmoke hit the cobblestones, forcing the militia to fall back as the bots made their escape.*

 *Everyone told Maddy afterward that it wasn't her fault.
 The ox and the goat who had been on guard duty that night had vanished,